 Artists Using Tea...

-My daughter and I went up to St. Augustine for a weekend.
-There are a few great galleries to widdle away hours in.
-One particular gallery had a ‘TEA’ artist’s prominently displayed.
+Boxer recently went to St. Augustine for a weekend.
+He enjoys whittling away his day visiting the great galleries in the area.
+One particular gallery had a ‘TEA’ artist’s work prominently displayed.
 His work was all done by varying colors of tea, made into beautiful landscapes.
-At the time I didn’t take note of his name, for I have more art than walls left in my home.
-My point is that if there was one, there were bound to be many others.
-So, tea is for more than drinking, eating (culinary addition), smelling (candles room sprays and perfumes), fabric dying and applying to one’s body in various ways.
-Doing some research on the matter brought up incredible talent in the arts.
-We appreciate these artist’s talents and hope that you will too.
+At the time Boxer didn't take note of the artist's name, for he has more art than walls left in his home.
+Doing some research on tea related artwork, he found many incredible artists.
+The Gang appreciates these artist’s talents and hope that you will too.

 Kelly McKernan’s beautiful work is captivating.
 She combines photography and painting.
 Bleach and tea are also used at times.
 The work is done on tea stained watercolor paper.
 To see more of this artist work visit her website: Kelly McKernan